Vyral/base-template/_posts/2018-10-24-free-yourself-from-monthly-payments-with-a-reverse-mortgage.md

 youtube_code: Us1FadaIgTU
 ---

-{% include youtube.html %}

-Did you know if you’re 60 years old, you can buy a house and have no house payments?
+{% include youtube.html %}<br>Did you know if you’re 60 years old, you can buy a house and have no house payments?
 It’s called a reverse mortgage and today, **Kathy Burns from On Q Financial** will be telling us more about it.

-<br>With the reverse mortgage purchase program, clients are typically required to bring in a 50% to 60% cash down payment. **There is also a flexible payment option, meaning they can make a full payment, partial payment, or even no payment.** It all helps to increase their monthly cash flow while still allowing them to enjoy homeownership.
+With the reverse mortgage purchase program, clients are typically required to bring in a 50% to 60% cash down payment. **There is also a flexible payment option, meaning they can make a full payment, partial payment, or even no payment.** It all helps to increase their monthly cash flow while still allowing them to enjoy homeownership.

 {% include pullquote.html %}